cs1302uga/cs1302-gallery/README.md

   from the functionality of the required components.
 Here are the required components:

-  Before we break down the points, please see the mockup below, which contain notes about the app's required functionality.
-To access the mockup, you can click on the image below or the link below the image.
+  Before we break down the points, please see the mockup below, which contain notes about the app's required functionality. **Details provided in the mockup are to be considered as part of the project requirements.** To access the mockup, you can click on the image below or the link below the image.

   [![screenshot1](https://raw.githubusercontent.com/cs1302uga/cs1302-gallery/master/resources/mockup_thumb.png)](https://www.figma.com/file/EGF7oPEpbLIdlQIrXsPRD7/cs1302-gallery?node-id=0%3A1)